uyuni-project/uyuni/docs/sumaform-howto.md

 2) Use the libvirt-testing.-example and run it with terraform.

-3) Once you have all the machines, and terraform setup is finish ( 1 client, 1 minion(sle), 1 suma-server3.0, 1controlnode)
+3) Once you have all the machines, and terraform setup is finish ( 1 client, 1 minion(sle), 1 suma-server, 1 control-node)

    log into control-node : ``` ssh root@control-node.tf.local ```